-For bonsai enthusiasts in the northern hemisphere, Conocarpus erectus (Combretum Family) is one of the most popular collected tropical trees.
+The buttonwood bonsai tree is a common name.
+There are many plants with the common name of "buttonwood."
+For bonsai enthusiasts in the northern hemisphere, Conocarpus erectus (Combretum Family) is one of the most popular collected tropical trees for bonsai.

 Buttonwood bonsai trees are often collected from the wild where they are most likely to have character and age.

 An additional story credits the hard wood of Conocarpus, which made it valuable as wood for buttons in the late nineteenth century.
-This seems the most likely to me.
+This seems the most likely.

 This is a close up of the gnarled trunk.
 The tree is located several blocks inland from the shoreline.
 It has been affected very little by the blowing sand.
 No driftwood on this tree.